 He was alone in the churning surf.
-A ship stacked with multi-coloured containers drifted on the horizon out in the Mediterranean.
+A ship stacked with multi-coloured containers drifted on the horizon further out in the Mediterranean.
 He caught a wave and cruised on it as far as it would take him before being dumped off the board into the water.
-This was his freedom; his place to submerge and forget.
+This was his freedom, his place to submerge and forget.

 He trudged out of the sea toward the beach and noticed a woman walking along the damp sand toward him.
 As they neared each other he felt his smile falter as he recognised her.
 His expression turned as ominous as the skies above them.